Attract New Members By Offering Altitude Training At Your Facility

 Scientific studies have shown that altitude training improves fitness levels faster than training in a normal environment.
 This type of training enhances endurance, increases power output, and accelerates recovery.

-Altitude training has been a go-to method for elite athletes, including Olympians, marathon runners, triathletes, and even AFL footballers.
+Altitude training has been a go-to method for elite athletes, including Olympians, marathon runners, triathletes, and even AFL footballers for some time.
 Today, altitude training is available to gym owners looking to offer a fitness experience for their members, without having to fly them to the mountains.

 Key benefits include: